13 Amazing Experiences in Yogyakarta Worth the Money

 If you’re short on time, you can also visit both Borobudur and Prambanan in a single day!

-But if you’re short on time and/or want some convenience, a tour should be your choice.
+But if you’re short on time and want some convenience, a tour should be your choice.
+This Prambanan Sunset tour is awesome value for money and will take you to all the best places!

 3. Watch the Ramayana Ballet